 This year’s workshop was held online, connecting Berlin and Tokyo, because of COVID-19.

-■See here for clips of Ms. Tawada speaking on the day of the event.
+■See here for clip of Ms. Tawada speaking on the day of the event.